groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/modify/pdf.en.md

       content: |
         ```csharp {style=abap}
-        // Initialize a Signature instance with the document
+        // Instantiate a Signature object with the document file path
         using (Signature signature = new Signature("input.pdf"))
         {
-            // Configure TextVerifyOptions to authenticate signatures containing specific text
+            // Execute a search for text signatures within the document
-            TextVerifyOptions options = new TextVerifyOptions()
+            TextSearchOptions options = new TextSearchOptions();
+            List<TextSignature> signatures = signature.Search<TextSignature>(options);

+            if (signatures.Count > 0)
             {
-                Text = "signature",
-                MatchType = TextMatchType.Contains
-            };

-            // Conduct a verification of the document’s signatures
+                // Update the text content of the first located signature
+                TextSignature textSignature = signatures[0];
+                textSignature.Text = "New Text";
-            VerificationResult result = signature.Verify(options);
+                bool result = signature.Update(textSignature);

-            // Analyze and interpret the results of the verification
+                // Validate the result of the text modification
-            if(result.IsValid)
+                if (result)
                 {
-                Console.WriteLine($"\nDocument was verified successfully!");
-                foreach (TextSignature item in result.Succeeded)
-                {
-                    Console.WriteLine($"\nValid signature is found with text: {item.Text}");
+                    Console.WriteLine($"Signature was updated successfully");
                 }
             }
         }